Is the system of law in your jurisdiction based on civil law, common law or something else?

 Yes, there is.
 Companies and other business enterprises have a duty to notify the Norwegian Competition Authority of any mergers, acquisitions and agreements by which they acquire control of other companies, if the turnover of the undertakings concerned exceeds certain turnover thresholds, see Section 18 of the Norwegian Competition Act.
 The Act uses the term “concentrations” about such mergers, acquisitions and agreements.

 A concentration must be notified to the Authority if the combined annual turnover of the undertakings concerned exceeds NOK 1 billion in Norway.
 However, there is no duty to notify a concentration if only one of the undertakings concerned has an annual turnover exceeding NOK 100 million in Norway.
-Concentrations may not be implemented before the Norwegian Competition Authority has received a notification and has finalised its review of the notified transaction (standstill obligation).
+Concentrations may not be implemented before the Norwegian Competition Authority has received a notification and has finalized its review of the notified transaction (standstill obligation).

 More information: Mergers and acquisitions – Konkurransetilsynet